nkrao220/accent-classification/README.md

 In the next capstone, I hope to work with Mozilla Voice data.
 The Mozilla Voice data contains tens of thousands of files of native and non-native speakers speaking different sentences.
 Because the audio files are so different from speaker to speaker, I am working with the smaller, more static, Speech Accent Archive first in order to get a good working model before trying to predict on the Mozilla Voice data.

 ## Mel Frequency Cepstrum Coefficients (MFCC)
-MFCC's are meant to mimic the biological process of human's creating sound in their vocal tract and producing phonemes.
-Phonemes are base sounds?? that can.
+MFCC's are meant to mimic the biological process of humans creating sound in their vocal tract and producing phonemes and the way humans perceive these sounds.
+Phonemes are base units of sounds that combine to make up words for a language.
 By identifying the difference in phonemes, we will be able to differentiate between accents.

 ### Motivation